Friday, May 23, 2014

 One person's junk ... is another person's treasure

-A large brightly-coloured crab crouches near rocky ledge; as I sneak up to capture it on my camera I discover it can't run away.
+A large, brightly-coloured crab crouches near a rocky ledge; as I sneak up to capture it on my camera, I discover it can't run away.
 It's a beautiful skeleton, motionless in the sand.

 Further on a single multi-coloured shoe has been discarded on the sand by a careless wave.
-The shoe appears to be expensive, with a patchwork of pink, blue and green criss-crossing the sides.
+The shoe is an interesting patchwork of pink, blue and green crisscrossing the sides.

 Lost Sole!

-All year around the wind brings an assortment of other items to the beaches; some are interesting, and some junk.
-Earlier in the year the beaches were buried under an unusually large mound of debris that winter storms had flung high along the eastern side of the island.
+All year round, the wind brings an assortment of other items to the beaches; some are interesting, and some are junk.
+Earlier in the year, the beaches were buried under a large mound of debris that winter storms had flung high along the eastern side of the island.

-The one change I have noticed is I seldom find shells along this beach anymore.
+The one change I have noticed is that I seldom find shells along this beach anymore.
 Why?
 Perhaps due to the increase in beachcombers.
-Or perhaps due to the 2008 removal many tons of sand from the sea bottom to refurbish the Cancun beaches devastated by Hurricane Wilma in 2005.
-It's my personal "grumble."
-The barges and their massive pumps worked for months stripping the sand, along with mollusks and other small sea creatures.
-Many of the shells for sale on the island have been imported from the Philippines, to fill the gap between supply and demand.
+Or perhaps due to the 2008 removal of many tons of sand from the sea bottom to refurbish the Cancun beaches devastated by Hurricane Wilma in 2005.
+It's my personal grumble.
+The barges and their massive pumps worked for months, stripping the sand, along with mollusks and other small sea creatures.
+Many of the shells for sale on the island have been imported from the Philippines to fill the gap between supply and demand.

 Other items I have found along the edge of the surf include an assortment of sea glass, turtle bones, a large turtle skull, and several pieces of fan coral uprooted by storms and tossed on the beach.